seenmyfate/give/README.md

 ### Usage

 You will need the name of the GitHub user, and the repository name for the project in question.
-In this example we'll the give gem itself.
+In this example we'll use the give gem itself.

 First up, fork the project and check out your new copy of the repo with the `give setup` command.